 The Toronto School of Theology is proud of the scope and diversity of its international students.

-If you are admitted to one of the member schools of the Toronto School of Theology, your college registrar will send you a letter which you will then use to apply for a study permit.
+If you are admitted to one of the member cilleges of TST, your college registrar will send you a letter which you will then use to apply for a study permit.
 If you have any questions about the study permit, please contact your home college registrar.
 It is your responsibility to ensure that you have a study permit for the duration of your studies.

-Basic degree students who pay incidental fees have access to the Centre for International Experience at the University of Toronto.
+Basic degree students who pay incidental fees have access to the Centre for International Experience (CIE) at the University of Toronto.
 The CIE provides information on any non-academic matter affecting international students.
-Students can access an English Conversation Program which provides students the opportunity to practice speaking English and a Buddy Program which links new international students with current U of T students who can answer questions and help adjust to their new environment.
-A counsellor with special expertise in cross-cultural counselling is on staff.
+Students can access the English Communication Program - a non-credit program that gives students the opportunity to further develop their communication skills in English, gain insight into Canadian culture and life at the University of Toronto and share cross-cultural experiences.
 The CIE also provides a wealth of information and advice for students interested in work, study and travel abroad.